chrismhilton/postgresql_sandpit/README.markdown

 The schema_subdomain.rb file contains the structure of the subdomain schemas and is used by the SchemaHelper create_and_load_subdomain_schema method to load the schema objects.
+The use of the schema_subdomain.rb file to load the 'subdomain' schemas replicates the recommended approach for populating new databases from the schema.rb file using the rake task 'rake db:load' rather than running multiple migrations.

+One point to note is that the schema.rb file cannot express database specific items such as foreign key constraints, triggers or stored procedures.
+While in a migration you can execute custom SQL statements, the schema dumper cannot reconstitute those statements from the database.
+If you are using features like this then you should set the schema format to :sql.

 This file can be updated after adding and running further migrations by: